umar-saleem-7/Custom-Shell-in-Linux/README.md

      mycmd &
      ```
    - This lets users continue working in the shell while `mycmd` executes independently.
-   - To avoid zombie processes, `MYshell` v3 uses signal handling to capture the termination of background processes.
+   - To avoid zombie processes, `MyShell` v3 uses signal handling to capture the termination of background processes.
    - The shell uses `sigaction()` to set up a signal handler for `SIGCHLD`, which automatically reaps finished background processes, keeping the process table clean.
    - Users can exit `MYshell` by pressing `<CTRL+D>`, allowing a smooth exit from the program.